filipedaraujo/Subscription-Case-Study/spring-boot-rest-2-master/README.md

 # Spring Boot Subscription Application

 ## Spring Boot REST API Controller
 In Spring, a controller class, which is capable of serving REST API requests, is called rest controller.
-It should be annotated with @RestController annotation.
+It should be annotated with `@RestController` annotation.
-The resource uris are specified in @RequestMapping annotations.
+The resource uris are specified in `@RequestMapping` annotations.
 It can be applied at class level and method level both.
 Complete URI for an API is resolved after adding class level path and method level path.

-In given controller, we have 3 API methods.
+The controller of the application, `SubscriptionController`, defines the REST API endpoints.
+We have 3 API methods.

 HTTP POST /subscription – Register new subscription and return subcription id HTTP GET /list  - List All Subscriptions
 HTTP GET  /show/{subscription id} - Get Subscription By Id

 ## Spring Boot Application
 Our REST APIs skeleton is ready.
 Now we need to configure Spring to detect our rest controller (using auto scanning) and deploy apis in embedded tomcat server.
 Thankfully, Spring boot makes all these things very easy by using the concept of auto configuration.